LW83/project4new/README.md

 Homepage:

-- From the start of planning, I intended the homepage to be a gateway to connector with a clean simple view.
+- From the start of planning, I intended the homepage to be a gateway to Connector with a clean simple view.
 This has been carried through to the final design with the main changes being the addition of the header and footer styling for the page.

 ![Homepage View](./static/images/readme/homepage_view.png)